collabnix/dockerlabs/intermediate/swarm/lab05-deploy-application-components-as-docker-services.md

 The state of the service may change a couple times until it is running.
 The image is being downloaded from Docker Store to the other engines in the Swarm.
 Once the image is downloaded the container goes into a running state on one of the three nodes.

-At this point it may not seem that we have done anything very differently than just running a docker run ....
+At this point it may not seem that we have done anything very differently than just running a docker run.
 We have again deployed a single container on a single host.
 The difference here is that the container has been scheduled on a swarm cluster.

 Well done.
 You have deployed the sleep-app to your new Swarm using Docker services.